 How is an asset recovery conducted?

-That can depend on the circumstances involved.
-While there is often no straightforward solution, we have access to many different public records and databases that we can search through for a positive match.
+That can depend on the specific circumstances.
+While there is often no straightforward solution, we have access to many different public records and databases that we can search through to find a positive match.

 How much does it cost?

 Every search is different and can vary depending on the custodian of the asset.
 We do not charge to be engaged in an asset recovery, our fee is only applicable when a successful claim has been made with the information we provide.

 However, the custodian of the asset may apply minimal administration fees, depending on the value and type of asset.
 We will pay these fees upfront to make a claim possible and will deduct these fees, at cost, at the end of case proceedings.

 Our fee is only applicable in the event of a successful outcome.
 There are no upfront costs and we will share all the information we have before a fee is charged.
 Our fee is on a percentage basis, at our standard rate of 25% plus VAT.
 If you are a resident outside the EU, VAT is not applicable to the services rendered.
 In all cases, we offer the possibility of having our fee deducted at source, meaning that you may never actually have to hand us any monies.

 If for any reason you are unable to receive monies following our disclosure, then there is no fee applied.
 All administration costs will be absorbed by us and we will close our file.

 Why have you approached me about an asset?